MSME Classification: Understanding Meaning and Category Benefits

 Conclusion

-For enterprises ready to advance further, SMFG India Credit offers unsecured business loans tailored to your strategic goals.
-Access loans of up to INR 75 lakhs*, with flexible repayment terms ranging from 12 to 48 months*, and competitive interest rates.
-Apply online today or visit your nearest branch for more details.
+For enterprises ready to advance further, SMFG India Credit offers business loans without collateral tailored to your strategic goals.
+Access loans of up to Rs 75 lakhs*, with flexible repayment tenures ranging from 12 to 60 months, and competitive interest rates.
+Apply online today with only a few essential business loan documents, or visit your nearest branch for more details.
+We recommend using a business loan EMI calculator and a business loan eligibility calculator before applying to estimate your repayment and borrowing capacity, respectively.

 * Please note that this article is for your knowledge only.
 Loans are disbursed at the sole discretion of SMFG India Credit.
 Final approval, loan terms, disbursal process, foreclosure charges and foreclosure process will be subject to SMFG India Credit's policy at the time of loan application.
 If you wish to know more about our products and services, please contact us